 - Shoulders with arthritis in only the head of the humerus

-OK — so why choose hemiarthroplasty instead of total shoulder replacement?
+OK — so why choose resurfacing instead of total shoulder replacement?

 - Less Invasive – When surgery is less invasive, you’ll have fewer cuts and a shorter required time for the surgery.
-With hemiarthroplasty, your shoulder surgery is only replacing the ball and not the stem, meaning less time and work will be required to get your shoulder performing optimally again.
+With resurfacing, your shoulder surgery is only resurfacing the ball and not the socket, meaning less time and work will be required to get your shoulder performing optimally again.

 - Future Convenience – If you need another shoulder surgery in the future (hopefully many years down the road), then that surgery will most likely be less invasive because you had this work done in the past.